Asymptotic behavior of Carleman weight functions and application to controllability: Asymptotic behavior of Carleman weight functions

 Now, we consider two fundamental estimates for our weight function. \begin{lemma}[{\cite[Lemma 3.7]{BHLR:2010}}] Let $\alpha$ and $\beta$ multi-indices.
 We have

-Let $\sigma\in [-1,1]$ and $i\in\llbracket 1,d\rrbracket$.
+Let $\sigma\in [-1,1]$ and $i\in\{1,\ldots,d\}$.
 We have

-Provided $sh\leq\varepsilon$ we have $\partial^{\beta}\left( r(x)(\partial^{\alpha}\rho)(x+\sigma h_{i})\right)=\mathcal{O}_{\lambda,\varepsilon}(s^{|\alpha|})$.
+Provided $sh\leq1$ we have $\partial^{\beta}\left( r(x)(\partial^{\alpha}\rho)(x+\sigma he_{i})\right)=\mathcal{O}_{\lambda}(s^{|\alpha|})$.
 The same expressions hold with $r$ and $\rho$ interchanged and with $s$ changed to $-s$. \end{lemma} Another useful estimate is the following. \begin{corollary}[{\cite[Corollary 3.8]{BHLR:2010}}] Let $\alpha,\beta$ and $\delta$ multi-indices.
 We have

 \end{corollary} The proofs of the above results can be found in \cite{BHLR:2010}.
-We aim to obtain a general estimation for the discrete operator performed on the Carleman weight function.
-Mimicking the notation for multi-indices in the continuous setting we define for the two-dimensional index $k=(k_{i},k_{j})$, with $k_{i},k_{j}\in\mathbb{N}$, the discrete operator $\mathbf{D}_{h}^{k}:=D_{i}^{k_{i}}D_{j}^{k_{j}}$.
+We aim to obtain a general estimate for the discrete operators applied to the Carleman weight function.
+Mimicking the notation for multi-indices in the continuous setting, we define for the two-dimensional index $k=(k_{i},k_{j})$, with $k_{i},k_{j}\in\mathbb{N}$, the discrete operator $\mathbf{D}_{h}^{k}:=D_{i}^{k_{i}}D_{j}^{k_{j}}$.
 Analogously, for the average operator, we define $\mathbf{A}_{h}^{l}:=A_{i}^{l_{i}}A_{j}^{l_{j}}$ with $l:=(l_{i},l_{j})$ being a two-dimensional multi-index.
-Considering the previous notation and Proposition \ref{prop:difference:average}, we can extend \cite[Proposition 4.5]{LOP-2020} to arbitrary dimensions. \begin{proposition} Let $\alpha$ be a multi-index and $k,l$ be two-dimensional multi-indices, respectively.
-Let $i,j\in\llbracket 1,d\rrbracket $; provided that $sh\leq \varepsilon$, we have
+Considering the previous notation and Proposition \ref{prop:difference:average}, we can extend \cite[Proposition 4.5]{LOP-2020} to arbitrary dimensions. \begin{proposition} Let $\alpha$ be a multi-index and $k,l$ be two-dimensional multi-indices.
+Let $i,j\in\{1,\ldots,d\} $; provided that $sh\leq 1$, we have

 \end{proposition} \begin{proof} Applying Corollary \ref{cor:difference:average} to $\mathbf{A}_{h}^{l}\partial^{\alpha}\rho$, we write

 Then, using the first identity of Corollary \ref{cor:difference:average}, it follows for the first term on the right-hand side of \eqref{eq:estimation:DA} that